okaythi/minigames/docs/adding-a-game.md

   `window.localStorage` directly, and they never fetch.
 - **Draw layers, not a Draw Everything file.** One module per visual system: arena, spikes, player, fx, and a composer that applies the world transform (and the shake offset) once.

-## 6. Check it headlessly

-Copy the shape of `scripts/simulate-avoid.ts`: boot the session with a silent audio stub, drive it with a scripted input, and assert the promises your design makes - scoring is exact, hazards are lethal, generated levels are solvable, nothing goes `NaN`, the difficulty curve is monotonic.
-No browser, no canvas, no DOM.
-It runs in about half a second and catches the class of bug that is invisible in a screenshot.